Spike Dudley: Total Nonstop Action Wrestling (2006–2007, 2009, 2010, 2013, 2025)

 At Final Resolution on January 21, 2007, a drunk Brother Runt cost his Team 3D teammates their NWA World Tag Team Championship match against LAX (Latin American Exchange) by jumping onto Homicide.
 Runt soon returned to the April 12 episode of Impact! after being attacked by LAX backstage.
 He was mocked by Konnan who fired a taser gun at him causing Brother Runt to roll around in pain.
 On August 15, 2007, Runt was released from TNA after several months of inactivity.

 On April 16, 2009, Brother Runt and Balls Mahoney appeared on TNA Impact! to wish Team 3D luck in their match at Lockdown.
 They later were attacked by Beer Money, Inc. On March 15, 2010's episode of Impact! in a six-man tag team match, he and Team 3D were defeated by The Nasty Boys and Jimmy Hart.
 On August 4, 2010, it was confirmed that Hyson would be taking part in TNA's ECW reunion show, Hardcore Justice.
 At Hardcore Justice Hyson, was defeated by Rhino in a three-way match, which also included Al Snow.

 On January 17, 2013, Hyson made an appearance on TNA Impact Wrestling as one of Bully Ray's groomsmen during his wedding to Brooke Hogan.
 He was assaulted by Aces & Eights after they crashed the ceremony.
 On March 19, 2013, Runt appeared at TNA Hardcore Justice 2, teaming with Jeff Hardy to defeat Team 3D (Bully Ray and Devon) in a tag team tables match, which aired on July 5, 2013.

+Hyson appeared during the entrance of Team 3D at Bound for Glory (2025), billed as "Brother Runt", but also credited as "Spike Dudley", as TNA were allowed to use the Dudley trademarks due to their partnership with WWE.